a bowl of warm chevre salad

 The Magic of Warm Cheeses

+I like cheese… a lot.
+There are some cheeses that I think are perfectly fine as they are—like soft goat cheese, or brie—but when hot, they turn into something far more delicious.
 I could take or leave brie on a cheese platter.
-But once it has been baked (preferably in a puff pastry crust and drizzled with honey), turning it into a fondue-like puddle… I will fight you for the last bite.
+But once it has been baked (preferably in a puff pastry crust and drizzled with honey, turning it into a fondue-like puddle)… I will fight you for the last bite.

 Why Warm Chèvre Transforms a Simple Salad

-This transformation is exactly what makes a warm chevre salad so satisfying.
-The contrast between the crisp greens and the melty, golden rounds of goat cheese creates a balance of texture and flavor that’s simply hard to beat.
+Once chèvre has been sliced into medallions and pan-fried, crusted in toasty nuts or crispy panko, to warm, creamy goodness, it becomes something else entirely.
+This transformation is exactly what makes a warm chèvre salad so satisfying.
+The contrast between the crisp greens and the melty, golden rounds of goat cheese creates a balance of texture and flavor that is hard to beat.

-A Quick Tip: Don’t Use Pistachios in Your Chevre Salad
+A Quick Tip: Don’t Use Pistachios in Your Chèvre Salad

 Finally, a word of warning.
 Any fan of Elizabeth Zott’s would know this (and I certainly should have known), but you cannot substitute pistachios for hazelnuts in this warm goat cheese salad recipe.
 The results will be disastrous…. take it from me!